libremesh/lime-build/README.md

     make DEV=1 T=ar71xx P=geneirc

-Or to use your own LiMe packages git repository (must be executed the first time make is invoked)
+Or to use your own LiMe packages git repository and/or OpenWRT/LEDE (must be executed the first time make is invoked or after clean).

-    make LIME_GIT="http://foo.git" T=ar71xx P=generic
+    make LIME_GIT="http://foo.git" T=ar71xx P=generic OWRT_GIT="http://foo.git"

 To use a specific branch (UPDATE=1 might be required in order to fetch the branch files)